samtools/hts-specs/htsget.md

 ## Existing clarification suggestions

 [^a]: This should probably be specified as a (comma separated?) list in preference order.
 If the client can accept both BAM and CRAM it is useful for it to indicate this and let the server pick whichever format it is most comfortable with.
-[^b]: Define error code (404?, 416?) for queries to a reference that is not present in the header.
-(Note this is not the same as present but having no data aligned to it - that should just be an empty reply.)
-[^c]: Define error response codes - suggest 416 (range not satisfiable).
-Perhaps this is appropriate for all chr, start and end failures.
 [^d]: How will compression work in this case - can we benefit from columnar compression as does Parquet?